colder-is-better/qboxes/README.md

 This is qboxes, a simple command line tool for managing local QEMU/KVM VMs.
 Currently the following commands are implemented:

-  activate	: bring inactive VMs up annihilate	: remove any trace of inactive VMs, active networks, active pools, or volumes assimilate	: integrate a file (ISO, QCOW2, etc.) into an existing active storage pool attach	: attach an existing storage volume to an (in)active VM check-service	: try to connect to specified TCP port of one or more active VMs clone		: clone a template VM into one or more new VMs create	: create a new libvirt network, a new pool, or a new volume
+  activate	: bring inactive VMs, networks, or pools up annihilate	: remove any trace of inactive VMs, active networks, active pools, or volumes assimilate	: integrate a file (ISO, QCOW2, etc.) into an active storage pool attach	: attach a storage volume to an (in)active VM check-service	: try to connect to specified TCP port of one or more active VMs clone		: clone a template VM into one or more new VMs create	: create a new libvirt network, a new pool, or a new volume